 - Definition of Service Mode and Visitor Mode runs: An observing programme, as described in a single proposal, may consist of one or more runs.
 Multiple runs should only be requested for observations with different instruments and/or for different observing modes (e.g., Service Mode, Visitor Mode or pre-imaging runs) and/or for differing observing conditions (e.g., seeing, transparency).
 In particular, Service Mode runs should not be split according to time-critical windows, or used to group targets according to their Right Ascensions.
 Proposers should split Visitor Mode observations at different epochs (e.g., due to different target RAs) into separate runs. - Scheduling constraints must be specified correctly as the telescope schedules are prepared using software that relies on accurate constraints [Alves 2005, The Messenger, 119, 20 and Patat & Hussain 2013 in "Organizations, People and Strategies in Astronomy 2" (OPSA 2, ed.
 Heck, p.
 231)].
 Observing/scheduling constraints that are not indicated or that are inaccurately specified in Box 12 of the ESOFORM are unlikely to be taken into account by the scheduler.
-Retrofitting scheduling constraints after the release of the schedule is not possible. - Precipitable water vapour (PWV) constraints: PWV constraints must be specified for all APEX instruments in the "Additional Notes" column of the Target macro.
-Please see the ESOFORM User Manual for more details. - VLT-XMM proposals: Proposers must indicate in the ESOFORM if they are applying for VLT-XMM time under the ESA-ESO agreement (see Sect.
-4.10).
-VLT-XMM proposals may include observing runs to be executed in Period 103 and/or 104. - Proposal resubmissions: If the proposal is a re-submission of an old proposal then the OPC comments must be addressed in this new submission.
+Retrofitting scheduling constraints after the release of the schedule is not possible. - Precipitable water vapour (PWV) constraints: PWV constraints must be specified for VISIR and all APEX instruments in the "Additional Notes" column of the Target macro.
+Please see the ESOFORM User Manual for more details. - Proposal resubmissions: If the proposal is a re-submission of an old proposal then the OPC comments must be addressed in this new submission.